-- Honor Before Reason: Nancy will not drive over the posted speed limit, just one instance of her refusing to use the ends to justify the means.
+- Honor Before Reason: Nancy will not drive over the posted speed limit, which is just one instance of her refusing to use the ends to justify the means.
 "It's important to judge the ends and judge the means independently, in order to do what's right."

 - Hoist by His Own Petard: The cell phone Biedermeyer gave Nancy to let his henchmen track her is then used to record his confession.

-- Hide Your Pregnancy: When examining photos of Draycott during her last year alive, Nancy notices that for several months she was photographed only from the chest up.
+- Hide Your Pregnancy: In-Universe.
+When examining photos of Draycott during her last year alive, Nancy notices that for several months she was photographed only from the chest up.
 She deduces from this that Draycott must have been pregnant.